Focinfi/gosqs/README.md

 Add new-message subscribtion for the consumer which has been waiting for long time.

-1. [ ] Design the value of the "long time".
+1. [x] Design the value of the "long time".
-2. [ ] Using etcd for subscribtion.
+2. [x] Use etcd watcher for subscribtion.
+3. [ ] Use redis watcher to reduce loop times of Pop.

 #### Message Storage